SurichaSinha/Disk-Scheduling-Simulator/README.md

 - Visualization:
   Upon receiving results from the backend, the JavaScript function `visualizeDiskMovement()` uses Chart.js to render a line graph depicting the disk head movements.

+# Visualization (Graph Module)
+- Data Processing:
+  The seek sequence and movement data received from the backend are parsed in JavaScript.

+- Graph Rendering:
+  Chart.js is used to plot the disk scheduling execution path, with the x-axis representing request order and the y-axis representing track positions.

+- Animation & UI Enhancements:
+  Transitions and color coding are added to improve clarity between different algorithms.

 # Backend (PHP Module)
 - Input Processing: